LacClirSymposium2020/LacClirSymposium2020.github.io/symposium.md

 | 03:00 - 04:00pm | Tour of the exhibitions at The Wolfsonian-FIU Museum |
 | 04:00 - 6:00pm | Reception |

+The symposium will take place at [The Frost Art Museum](https://frost.fiu.edu), for its significant collection of Latin American art, and at [The Wolfsonian Museum](https://wolfsonian.org) in the heart of Art Deco District of Miami Beach.